 Barrier Mats, also known as Entrance Mats and Dust Control Mats, are essentially large floor mats that are primarily designed to stop dirt, dust, debris and moisture from getting onto floors, creating a “barrier” that protects internal floors from the elements outside.

-The main reason barrier mats are so widely adopted is down to their greatly effective hygienic and safety properties; trapping debris, moisture, dust and dirt into the mat itself, preventing cross contamination of carpets and floors while also reducing the amount of cleaning needed to keep areas tidy.
+The main reason barrier matting is so widely adopted is down to their greatly effective hygienic and safety properties; trapping debris, moisture, dust and dirt into the mat itself, preventing cross-contamination of carpets and floors while also reducing the amount of cleaning needed to keep areas tidy.

 Barrier mats are made from a combination of cotton or synthetic fibres on a rubber or PVC backing.
-The thicknesses and texture vary mostly depending on their purpose, the environment and the underlaying surface of the mat.
+The thicknesses and texture vary mostly depending on their purpose, the environment and the underlying surface of the mat.